 Command Line Argument Description /HELP or /?
-These arguments display simple help messages. /RESET_RILOE This argument resets the RILOE board to default factory settings. /DETECT This argument detects the RILOE board on the target server. /get_status This argument retrieves and displays the RILOE board status and firmware version. /GET_HOSTINFO This argument retrieves and displays the current host server information on the RILOE board and displays the server name and number. /GET_USERINFO This argument obtains the current users stored in the RILOE board and displays the names, login names, and security mask information. /GET_NICCONFIG This argument retrieves and displays the NIC settings stored in the RILOE board. /GET_DHCPCONFIG This argument retrieves and displays the DHCP settings stored in the RILOE board. /MIN_FW This argument enables you to set the minimum firmware version on which the RILOE board runs. /WRITE_XML=A:\DL360.RLO This argument reads the Shared Memory Interface (SMIF) settings on the RILOE board and writes the NIC, DHCP, and user settings into an XML hardware configuration script file. /LOAD_XML=A:\DL360.RLO This argument loads the script file and applies its changes to the current configuration on the RILOE board. /VERIFY_XML This argument verifies the accuracy of the script file and generates an error message for any incorrect data. /P or -P This argument enables the server to display an error message and pause before exiting.
+Displays simple help messages /DETECT Detects the RILOE, RILOE II, or iLO management processor on the target server /RESET Resets the RILOE, RILOE II, or iLO management processor /VIRT_FLOPPY Ignores the virtual floppy inserted error /MIN_FW-xxx Enables you to set the minimum firmware version on which the RILOE, RILOE II, or iLO management processor runs /GET_STATUS Returns the status of the RILOE, RILOE II, or iLO management processor /GET_HOSTINFO Retrieves and displays the current host server information on the RILOE, RILOE II, or iLO management processor and displays the server name and number /GET_USERINFO Obtains the current users stored in the RILOE, RILOE II, or iLO management processor board and displays the names, login names, and security mask information /GET_NICCONFIG Retrieves and displays the NIC settings stored in the RILOE, RILOE II, or iLO management processor /GET_DHCPCONFIG Retrieves and displays the DHCP settings stored in the RILOE, RILOE II, or iLO management processor /GET_DIRCONFIG Retrieves and displays the DIRECTORY settings in the RILOE, RILOE II, or iLO management processor /WRITE_XML=path\file name.ext Reads the settings on the RILOE, RILOE II, or iLO management processor and writes the NIC, DHCP, DIRECTORY, and user settings into an XML hardware configuration script file /LOAD_XML=path\file name.ext Loads the script file and applies its changes to the current configuration on the RILOE, RILOE II, or iLO management processor /VERIFY_XML Verifies the accuracy of the script file and generates an error message for any incorrect data /P or -P Enables the server to display an error message and pause before exiting.